-- 4 Section 5.
-The Property Tax Code is amended by changing

-- 5 Section 15-169 as follows:
+Section 5.
+The Property Tax Code is amended by changing Section 15-169 as follows:

-- 6 (35 ILCS 200/15-169)
+(35 ILCS 200/15-169)

-- 7 Sec.
+Sec.
 15-169.
-Homestead exemption for veterans with
+Homestead exemption for veterans with disabilities and veterans of World War II.

-- 8 disabilities.

-- 9 (a) Beginning with taxable year 2007, an annual homestead exemption, limited to the amounts set forth in subsections (b), and (b-3), and (b-4) is granted for property that is used - 12 as a qualified residence by a veteran with a disability. - 13 (b) For taxable years prior to 2015, the amount of the exemption under this Section is as follows: - (1) for veterans with a service-connected disability of at least (i) 75% for exemptions granted in taxable years 2007 through 2009 and (ii) 70% for exemptions granted in taxable year 2010 and each taxable year thereafter, as certified by the United States Department of Veterans Affairs, the annual exemption is \$5,000; and - (2) for veterans with a service-connected disability of at least 50%, but less than (i) 75% for exemptions granted in taxable years 2007 through 2009 and (ii) 70% for exemptions granted in taxable year 2010 and each taxable year thereafter, as certified by the United States Department of Veterans Affairs, the annual exemption is \$2,500.
+- (a) Beginning with taxable year 2007, an annual homestead exemption, limited as provided in this Section to the amounts set forth in subsections (b) and (b-3), is granted for property that is used as a qualified residence by a veteran with a disability, and beginning with taxable year 2024, an annual homestead exemption, limited to the amounts set forth in subsection (b-4), is granted for property that is used as a qualified residence by a veteran who was a member of the United States Armed Forces during World War II. - (b) For taxable years prior to 2015, the amount of the exemption under this Section is as follows: - (1) for veterans with a service-connected disability of at least (i) 75% for exemptions granted in taxable years 2007 through 2009 and (ii) 70% for exemptions granted in taxable year 2010 and each taxable year thereafter, as certified by the United States Department of Veterans Affairs, the annual exemption is \$5,000; and

-(b-3) For taxable years 2015 through 2023 and thereafter:

-- (1) if the veteran has a service connected disability of 30% or more but less than 50%, as certified by the United States Department of Veterans Affairs, then the annual exemption is \$2,500; - (2) if the veteran has a service connected disability of 50% or more but less than 70%, as certified by the United States Department of Veterans Affairs, then the annual exemption is \$5,000; - (3) if the veteran has a service connected disability of 70% or more, as certified by the United States Department of Veterans Affairs, then the property is exempt from taxation under this Code; and - (4) for taxable year 2023 and thereafter, if the taxpayer is the surviving spouse of a veteran whose death was determined to be service-connected and who is certified by the United States Department of Veterans Affairs as a recipient of dependency and indemnity compensation under federal law, then the property is also exempt from taxation under this Code.
+- (2) for veterans with a service-connected disability of at least 50%, but less than (i) 75% for exemptions granted in taxable years 2007 through 2009 and (ii) 70% for exemptions granted in taxable year 2010 and each taxable year thereafter, as certified by the United States Department of Veterans Affairs, the annual exemption is \$2,500. - (b-3) For taxable years 2015 through 2022 and thereafter: - (1) if the veteran has a service connected disability of 30% or more but less than 50%, as certified by the United States Department of Veterans Affairs, then the annual exemption is \$2,500; - (2) if the veteran has a service connected disability of 50% or more but less than 70%, as certified by the United States Department of Veterans Affairs, then the annual exemption is \$5,000; - (3) if the veteran has a service connected disability of 70% or more, as certified by the United States Department of Veterans Affairs, then the property is exempt from taxation under this Code; and - (4) (Blank). for taxable year 2023 and thereafter, if the taxpayer is the surviving spouse of a veteran whose death was determined to be service-connected and who is certified by the United States Department of Veterans

+Affairs as a recipient of dependency and indemnity compensation under federal law, then the property is also exempt from taxation under this Code.

-(b-4) For taxable years 2024 and thereafter:
+(b-3.1) For taxable year 2023 and thereafter:

-(1) if the veteran has a service connected disability

-1 of 30% or more e but less tha n 50%, as certifie ed by the 2 Uni ted Sta tes Depar tment of Veterar ns Z Affairs, then the 3 ann nual exem nptic n is \$ 52 , 500 ;

-- (2) if the veteran has a service connected disability of 50% or more but less than 60%, as certified by the United States Department of Veterans Affairs, then the annual exemption is \$5,000; - (3) if the veteran has a service connected disability of 60% or more, as certified by the United States
+- (1) if the veteran has a service connected disability of 30% or more but less than 50%, as certified by the United States Department of Veterans Affairs as of the date the application is submitted for the exemption under this Section for the applicable taxable year, then the annual exemption is \$2,500; - (2) if the veteran has a service connected disability of 50% or more but less than 70%, as certified by the United States Department of Veterans Affairs as of the date the application is submitted for the exemption under this Section for the applicable taxable year, then the annual exemption is \$5,000; - (3) if the veteran has a service connected disability of 70% or more, as certified by the United States